4 Mistakes to Avoid with SharePoint for Project Management

 - At the start of the project, upload the relevant project documents.
 These may be blank and develop throughout the lifecycle of the project, or they may already contain important information.

-- Set a name for each document.
-E.g. “Hardware Upgrade Budget”.
+- Set a name for each document, for example, “Hardware Upgrade Budget”.

 - Make sure ALL team members know that they should only use the document in the library.
 There is no need to save and rename updated versions.

-- E.g. “Hardware Upgrade Budget” should not become “Hardware Upgrade Budget – Revised”.
+- “Hardware Upgrade Budget” should not become “Hardware Upgrade Budget – Revised”.

 - Finally, regular surveillance of the document library can help prevent this from becoming an issue.